Consumers - SURFboard Central: Changing the Wi-Fi Name & Password

 Change the Wi-Fi Network Name and Password

-1. Tap the My Network icon on the bottom of the screen.
+1. Tap the My Network icon at the bottom of the screen.

 User-added image